-You, Me, and Dupree (2006) is an odd film.
+The 2006 film You, Me, and Dupree (2006) is an odd one.
 It stars Owen Wilson, Kate Hudson, and Matt Dillon, and it’s directed by Anthony and Joe Russo, who also executive-produced the TV comedy, Community.
 You’d think those are ingredients for a potentially amusing film.
 But overall, those ingredients never really come together, and the half-baked film ends up feeling much longer than its 108 minutes.

 The main plot is pretty simple: Molly (Kate Hudson) and Carl (Matt Dillon) are newlyweds, and Carl’s best man, Dupree (Owen Wilson), crashes on their couch after he loses his job (due to attending their wedding).
 To put it mildly, Dupree overstays his welcome.

 Almost 40 minutes into the film, Molly and Carl are arguing — again — about Dupree staying at their house.
 Molly is attempting to problem-solve the situation.
 HINT, it involves a reel librarian: